by Brook Walsh

 5. BECOME AN AUTHORIZED USER ON ANOTHER ACCOUNT

-Being added as an authorized user on an account with great credit can actually boost your own.
+Being added as an authorized user on an account with great credit can boost your own.
 The full history of that account is added to your credit report almost immediately.
-So while you might only have recently been added, if the account has been around for awhile it will add its entire history to your list of managed accounts.
+So while you might only have recently been added, if the account has been around for a while it will add its entire history to your list of managed accounts.
 In as little as a few days, this could give your credit rating the bump it needs to become eligible for a mortgage.

-Have a question about mortgage or just want to learn more about the lending process?
+Have a question about the mortgage or just want to learn more about the lending process?
 Check out our other mortgage articles or get in touch with us today and we’ll connect you with a lending specialist.